winckles/feature_importance/README.md

 ```

 ### Getting Started
-This calculator package let's you perform basic arithmetic functions, and the calculator stores the result in its memory.
+This calculator package lets you perform basic arithmetic functions, and the calculator stores the result in its memory.
 More explanation on arithmetic can be found [here](https://courses.lumenlearning.com/boundless-algebra/chapter/introduction-to-arithmetic-operations/#:~:text=Key%20Points-,The%20basic%20arithmetic%20operations%20for%20real%20numbers%20are%20addition%2C%20subtraction,%2C%20associative%2C%20and%20distributive%20properties)

 ### Technologies
 * Python 3.9